Garima-sharma814/Keeper-App/README.md

 # Keeper-App

-Google-Keep Clone made with React.
+Google-Keeper Clone made with React.

 ## How to install?